bnoguchi/everyauth/README.md

 ## In the Wild

 The following module projects use everyauth.
-If you are using everyauth in a project, app, or module, get in touch to get added to the list below:
+If you are using everyauth in a project, app, or module, get on the list below by getting in touch or submitting a pull request with changes to the README.

 ### Startups